-Some couples may decide it will be simpler to marry at home then celebrate the wedding in Costa Rica.
-Weddings and receptions are more economical here due to several factors, including the relatively reasonable rates at many hotels and the lower cost of tropical flowers to decorate a reception space.
+Some couples may decide it will be simpler to marry at home and then honeymoon in Costa Rica.
+However, weddings and receptions are more economical here due to several factors, including the relatively reasonable rates at many hotels and the lower cost of tropical flowers to decorate a reception space.

-If the idea of an occasional healthy-sized cockroach running past your path frightens, perhaps a night in a rainforest hotel isn’t a good fit.
-But if you enjoy the outdoors and the romance of lush greenery dotted with colorful orchids and heliconias, seriously consider Costa Rica.
+If the idea of an occasional healthy-sized cockroach running past your path frightens you, perhaps a night in a rainforest hotel isn’t a good fit.
+Yet, if you enjoy the outdoors and the romance of lush greenery dotted with colorful orchids and heliconias, seriously consider Costa Rica.

 Zephyr Palace in Costa Rica

 This hilltop mansion features seven suites plus a ballroom to hold a wedding reception.
 Couples interested in renting the entire mansion should inquire about special wedding and honeymoon rates.

 Each suite is themed.
 The 996-square-foot African Suite features a mural of Kilimanjaro, with lions and apes roaming in the distance.
 The upscale space also features gleaming mirrors, photos of wildlife and expansive windows that showcase the rainforest and Nicoya Gulf below.

 The 791-square-foot Oriental Suite features antiques from Morocco, Tunisia and India, with Middle Eastern woodwork adorning the two bedrooms.